IMT Atlantique

-IMT Atlantique Bretagne Pays de la Loire (also known as École Nationale Supérieure Mines-Télécom Atlantique Bretagne-Pays de la Loire or École des Mines Télécom Atlantique) is a technological university (French grande école), which was created on January 1, 2017 through the merger of the École nationale supérieure des mines de Nantes and Télécom Bretagne.
-The engineering school is part of the Grandes Écoles, a prestigious group of French institutions dedicated to engineering, scientific research, and business education.
+IMT Atlantique Bretagne-Pays de la Loire (also known as École Nationale Supérieure Mines-Télécom Atlantique Bretagne-Pays de la Loire or École des Mines Télécom Atlantique) is one of the leading French engineering Grandes Écoles and a technological university, which was created on January 1, 2017 through the merger of the École nationale supérieure des mines de Nantes and Télécom Bretagne.

 It consists of three campuses: Brest, Nantes, Rennes.
 IMT Atlantique is a school of the Institut Mines-Télécom and a member of the Université Bretagne Loire.

-IMT Atlantique offers a unique generalist engineering diploma.
+IMT Atlantique offers a unique generalist engineering diploma with concentrations in applied mathematics, telecommunications and energy.

 Students from Grandes Écoles preparatory classes may apply through the Concours Commun Mines-Ponts competitive entry exam.

 IMT Atlantique is one of the applied schools of the École Polytechnique.

-The acceptance rate at IMT Atlantique is 8.7%.
+Despite its small size (less than 2000 students), the university is consistently ranked high in both domestic and international rankings.